 Eat (Drink) Local

 Café at Adele’s When you step inside the beautiful, historic home in which Adele’s resides, you are enveloped in a charming space.
 Open since 1977, the restaurant features talented fourth-generation chef Charlie Abowd.
-You’ll find waffles, crêpes, and more for breakfast; meat from animals that were sustainably raised, humanely treated, and free-range on the lunch and dinner menus.
-Other choices include seafood, steak, pasta, duck, lamb, and more with a focus on organic, sustainable, and local ingredients.
-Breakfast 8 – 11:30 a.m. weekdays, 8 a.m. – 2:30 p.m. weekends.
-Lunch 11:30 a.m. – 2:30 p.m. daily.
+You’ll find waffles, crêpes, and more for breakfast; meat from animals that were sustainably raised and humanely treated, and free range is on the lunch and dinner menus.
+Other choices include seafood, steak, pastas, duck, lamb, and more with a focus on organic, sustainable, and local ingredients.
+Breakfast 8 – 11:30 a.m.
+Tues. – Fri., 8 a.m. – 2:30 p.m. weekends.
+Lunch 11:30 a.m. – 2:30 p.m.
+Tues. – Sun.
 Dinner 5 – 9 p.m.
-Mon. – Sat., 4 – 8 p.m.
+Tues. – Sat., 4 – 8 p.m.
 Sun.
 Lounge menu until 10 p.m.
 Tues. – Sat., until 9 p.m.
 Sun.
 Closed all day Mon.
 1112 N. Carson St.; 775-882-3353; http://www.Adelesrestaurantandlounge.com ; Find Adele’s Restaurant and Lounge on Facebook.

 Longboards Bar & Grill The restaurant at Plumas Pines Golf Resort offers a casual resort menu by day and fine dining each evening.
 Longboards serves contemporary, fresh, and local cuisine with Italian and Pacific Rim expressions; fresh fish; succulent meats; house-made pastas; breads; and scrumptious desserts.
 The wonderful wine list, honored with the Wine Spectator’s Award of Excellence, is complemented by a full bar with an extensive selection of regional microbrews.
 Guests enjoy panoramic views and attentive service.
 Ask about weddings on the picturesque bluff, reception catering, and golf-and-dinner packages.
 Check the calendar on the website for special events.
 Open for dinner Thurs. – Sat. starting May 5, dinner daily from May 30 (Memorial Day), and lunch Sat. – Sun. all season.
 402 Poplar Valley Road; 530-836-1111; http://www.Longboardsbarandgrill.com ; Find Longboards Bar & Grill on Facebook.

 Sorensen’s Country Café Tucked away on the eastern edge of the spectacular Hope Valley is this adorable resort and its full-service restaurant.
 Enjoy specialties such as Mary’s natural chicken with a gremolata topping, fresh and wild fish, New York steak, garden-fresh salads, and homemade desserts such as house-made bread pudding and a wonderful berry cobbler.
 Accompany your meal with a fine wine or beer.
-Breakfast 7:30 – 11 a.m. (until noon on weekends) daily.
+Breakfast 7:30 – 11 a.m.
+Mon. – Fri. (until noon on weekends).
 Lunch 11 a.m. – 4 p.m.
 Mon. – Fri. (starts at noon on weekends).
 Dinner 5 – 8:30 p.m. daily.
 14255 Hwy.
-88; 800-423-9949; 530-694-2203; http://www.Sorensensresort.com
+88; 800-423-9949; 530-694-2203; http://www.Sorensensresort.com.

 Tahoe Central Market The grocery store/deli’s local owners and employees are passionate about providing the community with the freshest, local, organic produce and products.
 Their selection includes homemade sandwiches from the gourmet deli, daily soups, outstanding organic juices from the juice bar, an exceptional selection of beer and wine, grass-fed beef, wild game, fresh seafood, and much more.
 They are genuinely committed to working with and using locally sourced, family-owned suppliers.
 While you shop or dine on site, enjoy amazing views of Lake Tahoe and choose from produce that comes from the farm to you, overnight!
-Open 9 a.m. – 6 p.m. daily.
+Open 8 a.m. – 6 p.m. daily.
 8487 N. Lake Blvd.; 530-546-8344; http://www.Tahoecentralmarket.com ; Find Tahoe Central Market and Deli on Facebook.

 OLYMPIC VALLEY (SQUAW VALLEY)